 Centre-right party ahead in Portugal election, exit polls show

+Three exit polls show the right-leaning parties combined, including far-right Chega, could secure an outright majority.

-Portugal’s centre-right Democratic Alliance (AD) is poised to win the most votes in the country’s parliamentary election, but fall well short of an outright majority, three exit polls showed.
+Portugal’s centre-right Democratic Alliance (AD) is poised to win the most votes in the country’s parliamentary election but fall well short of an outright majority, three exit polls showed.

-The polls published after voting closed at 8pm (20:00 GMT) on Sunday by the three main television channels SIC, RTP and TVI showed the AD party in the 27.6 percent-33 percent range, just ahead of the incumbent Socialists.
+The polls, published after voting closed at 8pm (20:00 GMT) on Sunday by the three main television channels SIC, RTP and TVI, showed the AD alliance in the 27.6-33 percent range, just ahead of the incumbent Socialists.

 Keep readinglist of 4 items